Last Updated: 2025-10-21 Tue 14:18

 • Disassemble the executable to look at its entire source assembly code as a text file.
 The Quick Guide to GDB shows how to use objdump to do this.
 Looking at the whole source code reveals that one cannot hide secrets easily in programs.

 • Feel free to do some internet research.
 There is a well-known "Binary Bomb Lab" assignment by Bryant and O'Hallaron, our textbook authors, that inspired Puzzlebin.
 It has a long history and there are some useful guides out there that can help you through rough patches.
-Keep in mind that your code will differ from any online tutorials BUT the techniques to defuse it may be similar to what is required to solve puzzles..
+Keep in mind that your code will differ from any online tutorials BUT the techniques to defuse it may be similar to what is required to solve puzzles.

 4.5 Compatibility

 puzzlebin is a binary executable file and these are always a bit flaky to distribute as is.
 It has been tested on GRACE and is know to run normally there and is likely to run normally on most Linux systems.
-If you see strange behavior on a different Linux platform such as segmentation faults, revert to working on GRACE to for immediate relief but also email Prof. Kauffman incompatibilities are of interest.
+If you see strange behavior on a different Linux platform such as segmentation faults, revert to working on GRACE to for immediate relief but also email Prof. Kauffman resolving incompatibilities is of interest.

 Web Accessibility